Lapikud/Viido/README.md

 # Setup
 Assuming you're using some debian derivative
-else ... figure it out yourself
+else ... figure it out yourself!

 $CLONE is your repo clone path
-commands as root
+commands as #root

 #### TODO: autostart
 #